adekoyejoakinhanmi/MVCTodo/readme.md

 ## Design

-The app simply implements the all the features of the TodoMVC project except for locationHash change and localStorage.
+The app simply implements the all the features of the TodoMVC project except for routing and localStorage.

 ## Aim

 The main aim was to help me understand and implement OOP and MVC.
 Initally, I had tried to write the app in 2016 but these concepts proved elusive to me.
-I have since then tak learnt more about JavaScript and as such rewritten the entire app in ES6 using features such as:
+I have since then learnt more about JavaScript and as such rewritten the entire app in ES6 using features such as:

 - Destructuring
 - Module bundling